Traffic Calming Strategy

 Public Open House #1

-We held the first virtual public open house way on April 26, 2022.
+We held the first virtual public open house on April 26, 2022.
 You can review the recording and presentation materials for more information.

 Traffic Calming Pilot Projects